huma-engineering/huma-docs/data-collection/AdminPortal/Managing Deployments/General Settings/Icon, language and labels.md

 ![image](https://user-images.githubusercontent.com/110832367/183860618-f0a4cf35-6ce7-4fb1-a8d3-b48712d1db1a.png)

 > ⚠️ **INFO**:
-> Use a high resolution client logo with transparent background
+> Use a high resolution client logo with transparent background.
 > Size: min 800x800px;
 > Format: png
->

 - **Name** - Give your deployment a name to differentiate it from other deployments in the same organisation
 ## Languages
 The Languages section will list the different language configurations available in your deployment.